ShaleApps/interview/Engineering Challenge.md

 * [Docker](https://www.docker.com)

 ### When You're Done
-Push your project to Github, and send us the following:
+Push your project to Github, and send devgroup@shaleapps.com the following:
 * Link to the Github repo
 * Link to the deployed project
-* Steps on how to test / use as needed.
+* Any relevant steps on how to test/use as needed

 ### FAQ